vince-cbaov/Starter-Kit-v4.3/README.md

 ***

-## Secrets — Runtime‑Input Model
+## Secret Management and Identity Model

-No secrets are stored in the repository.
-Secrets are supplied at Terraform runtime using environment variables:
+Secrets are **never stored in Git** and are handled differently depending on **where the code is running**.

+### Runtime Secret Handling

+Secrets are:

+1. Supplied via environment variables at Terraform runtime
+2. Stored securely in **Azure Key Vault (per environment)**
+3. Consumed by Jenkins or AKS workloads at runtime

+#### Required Runtime Variables

 ```bash
 export SP_APP_ID="<GUID>"